Jeju uprising: Political situation in Korea

 After Imperial Japan surrendered to Allied forces on August 15, 1945, the 35-year Japanese occupation of Korea ended.
 Korea was subsequently divided along the 38th parallel, with the Soviet Union overseeing the north and the United States the south.
 In September 1945, Lt.
 General John R. Hodge established a military government to administer the southern region, including Jeju Island.
 In December 1945, representatives from the US, Soviet Union, and United Kingdom met to discuss a joint trusteeship.
 However, a lack of consensus led the US to bring the "Korean question" to the United Nations.
-On November 14, 1947, the United Nations General Assembly passed Resolution 112, calling for a general election in Korea on May 10, 1948, under the supervision of the United Nations Temporary Commission on Korea.
+On November 14, 1947, the United Nations General Assembly passed Resolution 112, calling for a general election in Korea on May 10, 1948, under the supervision of the United Nations Temporary Commission on Korea (UNTCOK).

 Fearing a loss of influence over northern Korea, the Soviet Union rejected the UN resolution and barred UNTCOK from entering the region.
 The UNTCOK nevertheless proceeded with the elections, albeit only in the southern half of the peninsula.
 In response, the Soviet Union organized its own elections in the north on August 25, 1948.